New guidelines provide more clarity and flexibility for smaller events

 Proportionality and responsibility are key

 In the future, police threat assessments will between abstract and concrete threat situations .
-This differentiation will make it possible to avoid excessive security measures proportionality is paramount: protective measures should be limited to the necessary minimum – especially at local events with low attendance.
+This differentiation will make it possible excessive security measures to avoid proportionality is paramount: protective measures should be limited to the necessary minimum – especially at local events with low attendance.

 Wandrey emphasizes that organizers remain responsible for the safety of their event.